Portugal’s Residence Permit Renewal Portal: A Comprehensive Guide to AIMA’s Online System

 While the AIMA Renewal Portal is a significant improvement, challenges remain due to the backlog of approximately 400,000 cases.
 Common issues include:

 - Delays in Notifications: Applicants with permits expired before June 30, 2025, report delays in receiving email notifications.
-Ensure your contact details are updated to avoid missing communications.
+Ensurehat you submit your contact request through the link above, if until now you have not received any email notification.

 - Document Compliance: Since April 28, 2025, AIMA rejects incomplete applications outright, emphasizing the need for thorough preparation.
-Consulting an immigration lawyer can help ensure compliance with Law No. 23/2007 (Foreigners Act) and Regulatory Decree No. 1/2024.
+Consulting an immigration expert can help ensure compliance with Law No. 23/2007 (Foreigners Act) and Regulatory Decree No. 84/2007 from November 5, on it’s current wording .

-- Limited Portal Access: The portal is currently restricted to permits expiring in July 2025, with gradual expansion planned.
+- Limited Portal Access: The portal is currently restricted to permits expiring in July 2025 and August, with gradual expansion planned.
 Check AIMA’s official news page (https://aima.gov.pt/en/noticias) for updates on eligibility expansions.

 - Travel Restrictions: The validity extension until October 15, 2025, applies only within Portugal.
-Holders of expired permits cannot travel freely within the Schengen Area.
-Carry proof of renewal attempts (e.g., emails, appointment confirmations) to avoid issues with authorities.
+Holders of expired permits should not travel outside of the country.

 AIMA’s Broader Efforts to Improve Immigration Services

 AIMA’s launch of the Portal das Renovações is part of a broader strategy to modernize Portugal’s immigration system.
 The agency has hired 300 new employees, opened 30 new service centers, and upgraded digital infrastructure to address the backlog inherited from SEF.
-By June 2025, AIMA aims to resolve all pending cases, including 347,000 applications reported in early 2024.
-The Portuguese government has allocated €5.97 million in the 2025 budget to support these efforts, particularly for Golden Visa applications.
+By October 15 2025, AIMA aims to resolve all pending cases, including 347,000 applications reported in early 2024.
+The Portuguese government has allocated €5.97 million in the 2025 budget to support these efforts.

 Tips for a Successful Renewal